Why Classroom Management Matters in the Elementary Classroom

 -

 Classroom Rules – Co-created expectations foster ownership and clarity.
+I got mine from Josie at Maniacs in Middle!

 -

 “Rate My Writing” & “Rate My Math” Boards – Showcasing student exemplars encourages pride and peer learning.
+I am working on making a resource for you all on this!

 -

 Calming Corner – A safe space for students to reset and self-regulate.
+I am obsessed with this sequins wall for calming.
+Check out some other calming corner favorites of mine.

 🎉 Boosting Engagement